Yupeek/django-rest-models/docs/source/quickstart.rst

             # basic django meta Stuff
             verbose_name = 'my model'

-        # the only customisation that make this model special
+        # the only customisation that makes this model special
         class APIMeta:
             pass

-usage
+Usage
 =====

-use it as any normal django Model. just keep in mind that the backend is not a SGDB and it may not be performant on all queryset, and that some query is not possible.
+Use it as any normal Django Model.
+Just keep in mind that the backend is not a SGDB and it may not be performant on all queryset, and that some query is not possible.

-you can not:
+You can not:

 - aggregate
 - annotate
 - make complex filters with NOT and OR

-API site
+API side
 ********

-on the API side, you don't need to install this lib.
+On the API side, you don't need to install this lib.
 But the serializers must follow these constraint :

 - inherit the ``DynamicModelSerializer`` from ``dynamic-rest``
 - provide all related serializers using ``DynamicRelationField`` from ``dynamic-rest``
 - provide all backward relation in both serializers.

-examples
+Examples
 ========

 with the folowing models